OpenCilk/www.opencilk.org/CONTRIBUTING.md

 ### Your author page

-For starters, please choose the Authors collection and make sure that there is a complete entry for you.
+If you haven't already done so, please choose the Authors collection and make sure that there is a complete entry for you.
 Your author information helps the OpenCilk community of users and contributors to recognize each other, so please fill in all the fields.
 Thank you!

 - Name (how you would like your name to appear above pages that you author)
 - Affiliation